-The Tulane University Master of Science Degree in Materials Science and Engineering is an interdisciplinary degree that will focus on the fundamentals of material structure, material properties, material processing, and material modeling that are required to solve complex technological problems found in basic and applied sciences.
-The program will cover both “hard” and “soft” materials along with related device issues.
-The MSE degree program will provide preparation for professional practice in modern materials science for those engineers who wish to continue their education.
+The Tulane University Master of Science Degree in Materials Science and Engineering is an interdisciplinary degree that focuses on the fundamentals of material structure, material properties, material processing, and material modeling that are required to solve complex technological problems found in basic and applied sciences.
+The program covers both “hard” and “soft” materials along with related devices.
+The MSE degree program provides preparation for professional practice in modern materials science for those engineers who wish to continue their education.
 Participating faculty are drawn from multiple materials-oriented departments in the School of Science and Engineering, including Chemistry, Chemical and Biomolecular Engineering, Biomedical Engineering, and Physics and Engineering Physics.
-This rigorous program will train graduate students to become leaders in industrial, government, and university settings.
+This rigorous program trains graduate students to become leaders in industrial, government, and university settings.
 Graduates are expected to fill the growing global demand for trained materials scientists and engineers in the twenty-first century.
 The program is flexible and can be tailored to upward mobility in individual careers.
-Graduates typically find work in a number of fields including health care, defense, and information technologies, manufacturing, aerospace, and energy.
+Graduates typically find work in a number of fields including health care, defense, information technologies, manufacturing, aerospace, energy, semiconductors, and photonics.

 The thesis, if completed, must be based on original research and must be approved by a committee consisting of at least three members, including the research supervisor and at least one other full-time member of the SSE faculty.
 One member may be from another Tulane school or other appropriate institution.
 In order for a student to pursue the 6-credit research thesis pathway, they must first seek approval of their research topic and thesis committee from the program Graduate Advisor, and must receive consent from each of the committee members, prior to embarking on the research thesis.